NaveenKY/Export/README.md

 ###  Coming Soon
 - Exporting with Column Headers
-- Allow other kind of data to be exported to CSV(for eg. XML, Backkbone Model, Collection, etc.)
+- Allow other kind of data to be exported to CSV/XLS(for eg. XML, Backkbone Model, Collection, etc.)